Page Reviewed / Updated - May 2019

 2) The Supportive Senior Housing Initiative Program provides care consistent to assisted living in publicly supported housing communities.
 Services may include 24-hour supervision, medication management, meals, personal care services, and housecleaning.
 To learn more about this program, click here.

-3) Massachusetts’s Prescription Advantage Program, which is a state pharmaceutical assistance program (SPAP), helps seniors cover the cost of prescription drugs.
+3) Massachusetts’s Prescription Advantage Program, which is a state pharmaceutical assistance program (SPAP), helps seniors cover the cost of Medicare Part D and prescription drugs.
 Click here for eligibility requirements.

 4) Massachusetts Family Caregiver Support Program, is the state version of the national program.
 Read more.